 Being physically active has many health benefits, and good nutrition plays an important role in physical activity and athletic performance.
-Whether participating in physical activity for personal fitness or for competition, everyone benefits from a well balanced diet following the USDA Daily Food Plan.
-The USDA Daily Food Plan encourages eating a variety of foods from the USDA Daily Food Plan food groups.
+Whether participating in physical activity for personal fitness or for competition, everyone benefits from a well balanced diet following the USDA MyPlate Plan.
+The USDA MyPlate Plan encourages eating a variety of foods from the USDA MyPlate food groups.

-While the USDA Daily Food Plan provides the foundation for a healthy diet, there are some special dietary considerations for physical activity and athletics.
-The American Dietetic Association makes the following dietary recommendations for physical activity and athletics.
+While the USDA MyPlate Plan provides the foundation for a healthy diet, there are some special dietary considerations for physical activity and athletics.